Scorpion197/Chess-game/README.md

 - Check & Mat and Check are not implemented

 # Compiling and running the game
-To compile the game, type the following command in terminal:
+To compile the game, type the following command in the terminal:

 ``` gcc -o main.exe main.c game.c game_interface.c List.c `sdl-config --libs` -lSDL_image ```